 It is necessary to climb under the crane to check the axle housing lubricant level.
-Be sure engine is shut off, the ignition key is removed and chock blocks are in place before climbing under the crane.
+Be sure engine is shut off, the ignition key is removed, parking brake is engaged and chock blocks are in place before climbing under the crane.

-1. Clean around both fill/check plugs (Figure 6-53) in the brake housings and remove the plugs.
+1. Clean around both fill/check plugs (Figure 6-35) in the axle brake housings and remove the plugs.

-- 2. Check the lubricant level, which should be even with the bottom of each fill/check hole. - 3.
-If necessary, add oil to fill the housings to the recommended level.
+- 2. Check the lubricant level, which should be even with the bottom of each fill/check hole. - If necessary, add oil to fill the housings to the recommended level.